nikerego/optimizing-ml-pipeline/README.md

 The dataset is called bankmarketing_train.csv file and is stored on Azure blob storage.
 The dataset contains data on applicants for a banking service.
 The dataset contains 32950 observations and has 21 columns.
 We are looking to predict the value of y as 'yes' or 'no'.
 The preprocessing is accomplished with the help of `train.py`.
-This function returns two datasets x and y. x is the features with 39 columns and y is the target.
+This function returns two datasets x and y. x is the feature dataset with 39 columns and y is the target dataset.

 The classification model used for the HyperDrive pipeline is a Logistic Regression model. the logistic model is a statistical model that models the probability of an event taking place by having the log-odds for the event be a linear combination